2015 News Archive

 Each plan has the same access to my files.
 The only difference between them is the signature glow and the signed print/thank you cards you receive.
 What if you still have 2 years left on your account?
 Your "days remaining" are frozen when you sign up for one of the new plans.
 They are returned to you if you cancel.

-Please note that I do still offer a 30 day, temporary Membership, that only requires a one-time payment.
+a 30 day, temporary Membership, that only requires a one-time payment.
 You will need to upgrade to one of the Unlimited plans if you want to keep using it however.
 Anyone who doesn't want an ongoing Membership is more than welcome to use my a la carte system to purchase individual images or zip file collections.

 Lastly I wanted to mention that I am not storing anyone's payment information on my server.
 My merchant bank handles all of the payments for me.